lohce/careathon2023/README.md

 #### Step 3

-Your code build an POST Request to LOHCE API at `https://lohce.com/apiusers/gettravels` to get the result of the query formulate in the query.
+Your code build a POST Request to LOHCE API at `https://lohce.com/apiusers/gettravels` to get the result of the query formulated in the query.

 Here is a Javascript example of an API LOHCE request using jquery.